openpolicedata/openpolicedata/README.md

 (only 1st 5 columns shown above)

 datasets is a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
-The first 5 datasets available from California include traffic stops data from multiples years from Anaheim and Bakersfield and data from every jurisdiction in California for all types of police stops for years 2018, 2019, and 2020.
+The first 5 datasets available from California include traffic stops data from multiples years from Anaheim and Bakersfield and data from every agency in California for all types of police stops for years 2018, 2019, and 2020.

 ### Source(source_name, state=None)
 Create a data source.
 A data source allows the user to easily import or export police data.
 It provides access to all datasets available from a source. `source_name` should match a value of SourceName for an available dataset.
 An optional `state` parameter is used to resolve ambiguities when the same source name is used in multiple states (such as multiple states have State Police).